next-actions/pytest-mh/docs/articles/writing-tests.rst

 .. warning::

-    Using the :func:`~pytest_mh.mh` fixture directly is supported but not recommended.
-You should avoid that unless you have a valid use case for it.
+    Using the :func:`~pytest_mh.mh` fixture directly is supported, but not recommended.
+You should avoid it unless you have a valid use case for it.
-    It is, however, documented first, to get better understanding of how things work.
+    However, it is recommended to read this section anyway in order to better understand how things work.

 The :func:`~pytest_mh.mh` fixture is automatically available to every test and it returns an instance of :class:`~pytest_mh.MultihostFixture`.
 This fixture